goodrouter/goodrouter-ts/readme.markdown

 ### validate
 Return `true` if the route is valid.
 If `false` is returned, no routing is performed!
-Always executed for the entire route stack.
+Always executed for the entire route stack, but stops when `false` is returned.
 Useful to perform re-routing, for instance for authorization redirects.

 parent → child